DaveAldon/Big-Tic-Tac-Toe/README.md

 To compile in a UNIX terminal:

-cd to the source code's folder and use the following command: "main.c -o tictactoe"
+cd to the source code's folder and use the following command: "gcc main.c -o tictactoe"

 And finally use this command to run the compiled code: "./tictactoe"